rondevera/jslintmate/README.markdown

-When setting `TM_JSLINTMATE_JSLINT_OPTIONS_FILE` or `TM_JSLINTMATE_JSHINT_OPTIONS_FILE`, you can also specify a list of fallback option files.
-To do so, change each setting to a colon-separated list of file paths, e.g., `$TM_PROJECT_DIRECTORY/config/jslint.json:~/.jslintrc`.
+When setting `TM_JSLINTMATE_JSLINT_OPTIONS_FILE` or `TM_JSLINTMATE_JSHINT_OPTIONS_FILE`, you can also specify a list of fallback files.
+To do so, change each setting to a colon-separated list of file paths.
 JSLintMate will use the first readable file in each list.

+For example, `$TM_PROJECT_DIRECTORY/config/jslint.json:~/.jslintrc` tells JSLintMate to first look for a project-specific options file (e.g., for options shared with a team).
+If this file is not readable, JSLintMate uses your personal options file as a fallback.

 ### Option precedence ###